Skip to content

 53% of survey respondents suffered a cyberattack within the last 12 months.
 Security professionals know that it’s impossible to achieve full cybersecurity, which means that the remaining 47% had a very lucky year — or just haven’t discovered the incident yet.

-We asked those who experienced cyberattacks to pro-vide details on what happened and compared these answers with the results from 2020.
+We asked those who experienced cyberattacks to pro-vide details on what happened and compared these answers with the results.

 Most common cloud security incidents